 POLICY: Samuel Merritt University must maintain institutional accreditation with the Senior Commission for the Western Association of Schools and Colleges (WASC), and with select specialized accrediting agencies recognized by the U.S. Office of Education.
-Continued recognition of accreditation by WASC is the responsibility of the Academic Vice President in collaboration with the Accreditation Liaison Officer (ALO) of the University.
+Continued recognition of accreditation by WASC is the responsibility of the Provost and Vice President for Academic Affairs in collaboration with the Accreditation Liaison Officer (ALO) of the University.

 Continued recognition of program-based accreditation by specialty accreditation agencies is the responsibility of the respective Dean, Chair or Program Director who are also required to maintain effective relationships with the agency, meeting specified accreditation requirements, submitting annual dues, self-study materials and other reports, as specified by the agency.
 Copies of all self-studies and progress reports must be sent to the Chief Academic Office/Provost of Samuel Merritt University for review and approval at least ten days in advance of the projected mailing to the agency.
-The Dean or Chair is also required to notify the Academic Vice President of any situation in which program accreditation may be in jeopardy.
+The Dean or Chair is also required to notify the Provost and Vice President for Academic Affairs of any situation in which program accreditation may be in jeopardy.